What is business insurance?

 Learn more about product liability insurance.

-Employers’ liability insurance may be a legal requirement for most businesses.
+Employers’ liability insurance may be a requirement under UK law for most business groups.
 It makes sure you’re protected if an employee is injured on your premises or becomes ill and they claim it’s because of something that happened at work.
 As well as full-time employees, you might also need cover for part-time staff, volunteers and casual helpers.
 An employers’ liability insurance policy minimises disruption by helping with the costs of defending or settling a legal claim.
 Employment practices liability is slightly different and protects the managers of a business against employee claims.

 Learn more about employers’ liability insurance.